 It’s very luxurious looking and maybe a little pretentious.
 I like to think of it as a stately Englishman wearing slippers and a smoking jacket, sitting in a large winged backed chair in front of the fireplace.

 Ok, on with the cake making!
 You’ll find the supplies I used along with the tutorial below.
-Keep reading for the video tutorial.
+Keep scrolling for the video tutorial.

 - Chocolate cake (I used my Easy Double Chocolate Sour Cream Cake recipe.
 I used three layers of 8″ rounds) If you want to make a chocolate cake from scratch, try this one: Chocolate Butter Cake